 |Tom’s three-egg omelet after it came out of the bag.|

-It was a lovely gathering of 18 local residents including Tom’s three sisters, their spouses and us.
+It was a lovely gathering of 18 residents, including Tom’s three sisters, spouses, and us.
 We can’t believe how welcome we feel with this fine group of people and their social activities, often occurring several times a week.

-With our somewhat isolated lifestyle as we travel the world, this time in Apache Junction, Arizona has become special for us.
+With our somewhat isolated lifestyle as we travel the world, this time in Apache Junction, Arizona, has become notable for us.
 Also, the opportunity to spend time with Tom’s family with their endless humor and story-telling has only added to our experience.

 |The items to include with the eggs in the bag per each guest’s preferences.|

-We needed time to unwind before we head out into the world again.
-The busy few months including time in Amsterdam, the Baltic cruise, three properties in England, one in Wales and then the cruise from Southampton to Fort Lauderdale, Florida, required an enormous amount of travel.
+We needed time to unwind before we headed out into the world again.
+The busy few months, including time in Amsterdam, the Baltic cruise, three properties in England, one in Wales, and then the voyage from Southampton to Fort Lauderdale, Florida, required an enormous amount of travel.

 |There were 18 attendees to the “omelet in a bag” party.|

+Finally, after over six weeks, we’re recovering with only infrequent bouts of coughing.
+Tom’s appetite has returned.
+His back is recovering from his twisting incident, and we’re feeling relieved to be our “old” selves once again.
 It’s no wonder we were vulnerable to the virus we caught aboard the last cruise.
-Finally, after over six weeks we’re recovering with only infrequent bouts of coughing.
-Tom’s appetite has returned.
-His back is recovering from his twisting incident and we’re feeling relieved to be our “old” selves once again.

 |Host Jane and Len had plenty of eggs.
 Guests brought along a variety of fillings and breakfast side dishes.|

-I don’t use plastic wrap or bags to heat foods in the microwave and quietly stuck to my beliefs.
+I don’t use plastic wrap or bags to heat foods in the microwave and quietly stick to my beliefs.
 However, I never mentioned anything about the bags.
-Nothing is more annoying than a person discussing the avoidance of foods or smells at a party due to fear of toxicity.
+Nothing is more annoying than discussing the avoidance of foods or smells at a party due to fear of toxicity.

-Although, I had no choice but to discretely admit to my way of eating when offered cheesy potatoes, yummy looking brownies, Christmas cookies, and the other Margi’s cinnamon rolls and other such treats.
-The hardest item for me to resist was those sticky, gooey, nut-topped cinnamon rolls.
+However, I had no choice but to discretely admit to my way of eating when offered cheesy potatoes, yummy-looking brownies, Christmas cookies, and the other Margi’s cinnamon rolls and other such treats.
+The most challenging item for me to resist was those sticky, gooey, nut-topped cinnamon rolls.

 Enjoy your Sunday!